open-contracting/software-development-handbook/docs/services/admin.rst

 .. seealso::

-   `DNS <https://ocdsdeploy.readthedocs.io/en/latest/deploy/services/dns.html>`__ in the Deploy documentation
+   `Cloudflare <https://ocdsdeploy.readthedocs.io/en/latest/deploy/services/cloudflare.html>`__ in the Deploy documentation

 There should be a minimum of two `users <https://dash.cloudflare.com/db6be30e1a0704432e9e1e32ac612fe9/members>`__ from OCP with "Super Administrator - All Privileges" access to "All domains".